MatthewGebhart/Can-of-Books-backend/README.md

 ## Change Log
 10-3-2022 - Initial proof of life and implementation of sample database located on MongoDB.
-10-4-22 - Added form to add new books to db and button to delete books from db
+10-4-2022 - Added form to add new books to db and button to delete books from db 10-5-2022 - Added option to update Book data with PUT command utilizing a nested form in a modal

 ## Estimates
 Name of feature: ___Building CRUD apps with MongoDB_____________________________